DNM1008/Computer-Vision/README.md

 - Debug and ensure that the programs work in more edge cases
 - Eventually test and compile code into executables for easier deployment
 - Test out other viable models (RT-DETR)
-- Solve other problems that face banks.
+- Solve other problems that banks face.
+- Modularise code for easier debugging and feature adding